sixkey/ocicka/README.md

 # Example

 Example can be found in `example.oc`.
-To run ocicka simply run `rungch src/main.hs examples/example.oc`.
+To run ocicka simply run `runghc src/main.hs examples/example.oc`.